protofire/solhint/README.md

   stdin [options]                         linting of source code data provided to STDIN list-rules                              display covered rules of current .solhint.json
 ```
-### Note
+### Notes
+- Solhint checks if there are newer versions.
+The `--disc`  option avoids that check.
-The `--fix`  option currently works only on "avoid-throw" and "avoid-sha3" rules
+- `--fix`  option currently works only on "avoid-throw" and "avoid-sha3" rules.
 <br><br>
 ## Configuration